 In short, Jagiellonian dynasty managed to institutionalize spiritual, religious and intellectual freedoms and steered the Commonwealth away from religious wars which raged across Europe at that time.
 Unlike in the Western Europe, various protestant movements and reformation spread peacefully throughout the Commonwealth, giving rise to the several unique sects, such as Polish Brethren who operated openly and enjoyed freedom of expression and religion.

 Starting in the medieval ages and continuing through the Jagiellonian period, Poland had become the home to Europes largest Jewish population, because of policies guaranteeing their personal safety and religious freedom.
 The first such edict was issued by king Boleslaw the Pious in 1264.
 In addition to freedom of religion, a royal privilege issued in 1532 granted freedom of trade anywhere within the Commonwealth to the Jewish population.
 These enlightened rights coupled with various massacres and expulsions in Western Europe resulted in the situation where by the mid-16th century, almost 80% of the worlds Jewish population lived and prospered in Poland and Lithuania.

-Glomski, Jacqueline L. 2007.
-Patronage and humanist literature in the age of the Jagiellons: court and career in the writings of Rudolf Agricola Junior, Valentin Eck, and Leonard Cox.
-Erasmus studies, 16.
-Toronto, CA: University of Toronto Press.
+Patronage and humanist literature in the age of the Jagiellons: Court and Career in the Writings of Rudolf Agricola Junior, Valentin Eck, and Leonard Cox.
+Jacqueline Glomski, Erasmus Studies 16.
+Toronto, 2007.